-In the early 90s, the Japanese gaming industry was making an important change: graphics.
-When Sony entered the gaming industry with the PlayStation and SEGA replaced the old Genesis with Saturn, gamers’ taste began to change as they enjoyed new games on the 3D graphics platform of those systems.
-This was a big challenge for Capcom, because after the great success of Street Fighter 2 (1987), the 2D fighting games of this developer no longer received the favor of the community.
+In the early 90s, the Japanese gaming industry was making a significant change: graphics.
+When Sony entered the gaming industry with the PlayStation and SEGA replaced the old Genesis with Saturn, gamers’ taste began to change.
+They enjoyed new games on the 3D graphics platform of those systems.
+This was a big challenge for Capcom because, after the great success of Street Fighter 2 (1987), the 2D fighting games of this developer no longer received the community’s favor.

 The situation continued to turn bad for Capcom until March 1996, when they achieved unexpected success with Shinji Mikami’s Resident Evil game.
 Seeing the “light at the end of the tunnel,” Capcom immediately approved Resident Evil 2 and handed the game over to Hideki Kamiya to seize the opportunity.
-As you know, Resident Evil 2 released in January 1998 brought Capcom a new success with even more impressive numbers than the first version.
-Therefore, the developer of this fighting game turned to making horror games, which will change their position in the Japanese game world and the world.
+As you know, Resident Evil 2, released in January 1998, brought Capcom a new success with even more impressive numbers than the first version.
+Therefore, this fighting game developer turned to make horror games, which will change their position in the Japanese game world and the world.

 Attack on many fronts

-After the great success of Resident Evil 2, Capcom decided to conquer with three new projects related to this game brand, each of which serves a certain goal.
+After the great success of Resident Evil 2, Capcom decided to conquer with three new projects related to this game brand, each of which serves a specific goal.

 The first is Resident Evil 3.
-The game was given to Hideki Kamiya again after the success of the previous project, but for this director, PlayStation is not the promised land for the game.
+The game was given to Hideki Kamiya again after the previous project’s success, but PlayStation is not the promised land for the game for this director.
 “I think Resident Evil 2 represents everything that can be done for a horror survival game on the PS3.
 My vision for the next game is to create something completely new and more challenging.
 So I decided to make Resident Evil 3 for PS2. ” As you all know, the PlayStation 2 was supposed to be released in 1999, but Sony eventually delayed its release date to March 2000, more than two years after the release of Resident Evil 2.

-Yoshiki Okamoto, one of the people involved in the creation of the first Resident Evil title, said that Capcom’s plan at the time was to make Resident Evil versions with the same code: Veronica on other systems, and the titles.
+Yoshiki Okamoto, one of the people involved in creating the first Resident Evil title, said that Capcom planned to make Resident Evil versions with the same code: Veronica on other systems, and the titles.
 Numbered games will be on Sony consoles.
-In order to serve this goal, Capcom also “conspires” to bring zombies on the console of Nintendo despite facing many technical challenges and customers.
-Advances in data compression techniques will allow Capcom to do this by launching Resident Evil 2, which was released for Nintendo 64 in late 1999, and then Resident Evil 0 with content that takes place first.
+Capcom also “conspires” to bring zombies to Nintendo’s console despite facing many technical challenges and customers to serve this goal.
+Advances in data compression techniques will allow Capcom to do this by launching Resident Evil 2, which was released for Nintendo 64 in late 1999, Resident Evil 0 with content takes place first.
 Original Resident Evil for future Nintendo 64 approved.

 Capcom is no stranger to this trend: their Street Fighter series was crushed by dozens of titles that made them face financial difficulties in the first half of the 1990s.
 Resident Evil is also showing signs of falling.
 In a similar situation: Square Enix launched Parasite Eve in March 1998 – just two months after Resident Evil 2, and Konami also had Silent Hill debuted in January 1999.
 If they sit still, Capcom will lose market share to these projects, so they have to do something.